“How long are you going to keep on getting on our tits for?”

 I have to say though that James MacDonald’s production didn’t make me cry (that much, until the very end that is…), its hard edges and cool demeanour eschew any sense of mawkishness or emotional manipulation but for me, they also gave a crucial feel of real detachment.
 Kenneth Cranham’s Andre is the man who is becoming increasingly confused, unsure of the veracity of anything he sees, or that his daughter Anne tells him, or that his carers might or might not be stealing from him.

 Miriam Buether’s set plays into this, changing almost imperceptibly with every scene change, each scene playing out first like a memory but then warping into something more absurd, throwing question after question into the void, testing our notions of time and space and keeping things most unnerving.
-Cranham is excellent, Claire Skinner’s Anne is also superb, but until those final few crushing moments, it was surprisingly hard to really connect with the world of The Father.
+Cranham is excellent, Claire Skinner’s Anne is also superb, but until those final few crushing moments, it was surprisingly hard to really connect with the world of the play.